 Two degree options: LL.M. or MLB

-Depending on their specialization, students will be awarded one of two possible degrees:
+Depending on their choice of modules, students will be awarded one of two possible degrees:

 - Master of Law and Business (MLB) - available to all students